lakonethr/web/content/about.en.md

 ### Currently limited to Stobrec and Podstrana

 Our model puts the users as equal partners, helping to develop our infrastructure.
-Unlike before, the infrastructure is yours to keep and do with as you please (nobody wants another scandal around the ownership of telephone cabling).
+Unlike before, the infrastructure is yours to keep and do with as you please.
+Nobody wants another scandal around the ownership of telephone cabling.
 We are focusing on fibre and 5G networks to establish a link to you - we’ll help you choose and install the equipment and can even offer financing - but the equipment is yours to keep and we’ll reimburse you for usage - be it by lowering the fee or by profit splitting as we do with equal partners.

 ### Available globally